It’s a gift to experience things on such a deep level — but it also comes with a few sore spots we HSPs would rather you stop poking.

 The bang of clattering plates and music that drowns out conversation makes you want to cover your ears, run, and hide.
 Try finding a quiet booth in the corner or go at less peak periods to enjoy that restaurant meal.
 Staff are often willing to comply if you ask them to turn down loud music.

 Better yet, avoid those venues altogether that are notorious for their rambunctious atmosphere and high volume.
 Try a more restful and relaxed restaurant or setting where you can enjoy deep conversation without having to raise your voice above the din.

-9. Take them on a vacation with a packed itinerary and tight timelines
+9. Take us on a trip with a packed itinerary and tight timelines

 Time constraints bother you — and when you have a lot to do in a short amount of time, you feel pressured.
 Feeling like you’re running behind is intolerable to an HSP.
 Too many things on your to-do list stresses you out and takes the fun out of a vacation faster than air from a popped balloon.

 HSPs need down time between activities to avoid sensory overload.
 Consider having just three or four items on the daily itinerary, or a number that feels right to you.
 Also add time into your schedule to recover from the previous event before rushing off to the next.

 Over to you, fellow HSP.
 What else would you tell someone they should never do to a highly sensitive person?

 Want to get one-on-one help from a trained therapist?
 We’ve personally used and recommend BetterHelp for therapy with real benefits for HSPs.
 It’s private, affordable, and takes place online.
 BONUS: As a Sensitive Refuge reader, you get 10% off your first month.
 Click here to learn more.